RealSteel99-codes/realsteel99-codes/README.md

-Bible verse of today: "But Simon’s wife’s mother lay sick of a fever, and immediately they tell him of her." — *Mark 1:30*
+Bible verse of today: "The LORD is close to the brokenhearted; he rescues those whose spirits are crushed." *Psalms 34:18 - NLT*